-"Thoughts on Education Abroad" is a monthly column written by CAPA The Global Education Network's Deputy President for Strategic Engagement Dr. Michael Woolf.
+"Thoughts on Education Abroad" is a monthly column written by CEA CAPA Education Abroad's Deputy President for Strategic Engagement Dr. Michael Woolf.
 This month, Dr. Woolf examines the rhetoric of culture and nationalism abroad and how students can be aware of them as part of their international education.

 Countries Are Not Cultures

 Let me begin with a simple fact.
 What we do is take students from one country to another country.
 Countries are artificial constructions, created by some combination of will, accident, war, colonialism, negotiation, and invasion.
 Within Europe, The Peace of Westphalia of 1648 ended over 80 years of conflict and established the idea of the nation-state, defined by political interest, not necessarily by cohesion of identity or even by a common language.
 A dramatic illustration of how countries are constructed is in the colonial division of Africa, as described by Lord Salisbury in 1890:

 We have been engaged in drawing lines upon maps where no white man’s foot has ever trod: we have been giving away mountains and rivers and lakes to each other, only hindered by the small impediment that we never knew where the mountains and rivers and lakes were (cited in McCorquodale and Pangalangan, 2001: 867).

 It is self-evident that countries do not correspond to cultures in any meaningful sense unless culture is conceived as everything that happens, a definition so inclusive that it means little or nothing, as in this representative assertion: